netmarshall/John.H.Marshall/_pages/About.md

 ## Awards & Honors
 * Accepted to the University of Texas Arlington (UTA) Honors College to pursue a Bachelor of Fine Arts (BFA)
-* Awarded four year UTA year Presidential Honors Scholarship
+* Awarded four year UTA Presidential Honors Scholarship
 * UIL Disctrict Level Best Actor (2019 - These Shining Lives)